ebeshero/UpTransformation/Syllabus.md

 * Simple XPath expressions to explore document structures and data;
 * XPath Functions: how to use them
 * Function Signatures and Cardinality
+* Reading and evaluating XML projects with XPath

 ## Tuesday June 12:
 ### Morning: @9:30am: